Halo: Reach: Release

-Reach was released in three editions on September 14, 2010.
+Reach was released on September 14, 2010 in 25 countries.
+Tens of thousands of stores signed up for midnight launch events; sponsored events took place in London, Oslo, Stockholm, and New York.
+Three editions were sold.
 The standard edition consisted of the game and its manual.
 The limited edition featured an artifact bag with story information, different packaging, and an exclusive set of in-game Elite armor.
 The "legendary edition" contained all the materials from the limited edition, a different packaging, two hours of developer commentary on the game's cutscenes, an in-game Spartan armor effect, and a 10 lb statue created by McFarlane Toys.
 North American players who purchased a first run copy of the game (in-store near launch day or pre-ordered) received an in-game Spartan "recon" helmet customization; players in other regions could earn it only by pre-ordering.
 Reach also came bundled with a limited edition Xbox 360 Slim that sports Halo-themed sounds and finish and two controllers.

 Microsoft later listed Reach as an Xbox Live Marketplace download on August 12, 2010, at a price of 99999 Microsoft Points (~US$1250).
 A spokesperson confirmed the download was for media review purposes, and that there were no plans to distribute the game to the public through Games on Demand.
 Four days later, hackers managed to access, download, and distribute the game online; Microsoft stated they were investigating the matter.
 Halo 2, Halo 3, and ODST were similarly leaked ahead of their planned release.
 Bungie released a demo on May 24, 2011, featuring a single player level from the game's story mode, a multiplayer competitive map, and a cooperative firefight mission.

-Halo: Reach was released for Microsoft Windows and Xbox One as part of Halo: The Master Chief Collection on December 3, 2019.
+Halo: Reach was released for Windows and Xbox One as part of Halo: The Master Chief Collection on December 3, 2019.